localBlackMage/acrylicorner.com/_posts/2016-12-13-javascript.markdown

 };
 ```

-...does something completely different!
+...does something completely different.
 Anything added to the prototype will have a copy added to `new` instances of
 the object where-as items added directly to the MyClass function will not be inherited.

 ### Inheritance